Updated: Jan 9

 Two-plus hours of in-depth bonus features break down the warp speed production, developed from conception to the multiplex in less than 10 months.
 In Hollywood terms, that’s speedy, especially with the film’s hundreds of special effects.

-(1) Ray rushes to his ex-wife's house.
-(2) During the night a jetliner crashes into the neighborhood and destroys Mary Ann's house.
-(3) The military are called into action.
-(4) Robbie wants to leave his father and sister and join the fight.
+(1) Ray rushes to his ex-wife’s house.
+(2) During the night a jetliner crashes into the neighborhood and destroys Mary Ann’s house.
+(3-5) Ray stops to let Rachel go to the bathroom and she discovers dozens of dead bodies in the river.
+(6&7) The military are called into action.
+Robbie wants to leave his father and sister and join the fight.

 Paramount has produced another first-rate 4K master via 35mm camera negative (1.85:1 aspect ratio) from Spielberg and his go-to cinematographer Janusz Kaminski (“Saving Private Ryan,” “Schindler’s List”), with its intentional gritty film grain and desaturated palette.
 The expansive clarity is most evident in wide shots – when Ray and Robbie play catch in the backyard, located in the shadows of the Bayonne Bridge connecting New Jersey to Staten Island.
 And again when Kaminski positions the camera high over the street as Ray and his neighbors examine the spot where silent, alien lightning bolts have struck.